kerem-ersoz/kalpler/SPECIFICATION_SPADES.md

 ### Client-Side Implementation

 - Show bid input (0–13) and Nil toggle (Blind Nil optional).
+- Bid input should be a slider with a confirm and a blind nil button.
 - Emit `submitBid` upon confirmation.
 - Display partner/team bid sum as players submit.